akhtarfaizan20/Mark_2/readme.md

 For the correct answer you will get a 1 mark and for a wrong answer 0.25 will be deducted.
 At the end you will get the total marks acheived.
 If you have beaten the high scorer take the screen shot and send me, I will update it ASAP.
+I have also added the Chalk feature to make it look attractive.
 Thanks.